firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 +   [Set up Cloud Firestore in your Firebase project.](https://firebase.google.com/docs/firestore/quickstart)
 +   [Link your Firebase project to BigQuery.](https://support.google.com/firebase/answer/6318765)

 This extension only sends the content of documents that have been changed -- it does not export your full dataset of existing documents into BigQuery.
-So, to backfill your BigQuery dataset with all the documents in your collection, you can run the import script provided by this extension.
+So, to backfill your BigQuery dataset with all the documents in your collection, you can run the [import script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md) provided by this extension.

-**Important:** Run the script over the entire collection _after_ installing this extension, otherwise all writes to your database during the import might be lost.
+**Important:** Run the import script over the entire collection _after_ installing this extension, otherwise all writes to your database during the import might be lost.

-Learn more about using this script to [backfill your existing collection](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md).
+After exporting data to BigQuery using this extension, you can run the [schema-views script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md) (provided by this extension) to create BigQuery views, based on JSON schema configuration files, using BigQuery’s built-in JSON functions.

 #### Billing